You can search on Google for medical information that’s been reviewed by doctors. You can learn more about the following:

 - The Disease Ontology database

-Medical information on Google doesn't apply to everyone, and it isn’t medical advice, so make sure to contact a healthcare provider if you have a medical concern.
-If you think you may have a medical emergency, call your doctor or your local emergency number immediately.
+Medical information on Google doesn't apply to everyone, and it isn’t medical advice.
+If you have a medical concern, make sure to contact a healthcare provider.
+If you think you may have a medical emergency, immediately call your doctor or your local emergency number.

-If you see any problems with the medical information on Google, you can do the following:
+If you see problems with the medical information on Google, you can:

 - Below the medical information, select Feedback.

-- Follow the steps to explain what information is wrong.
+- Follow the on-screen steps to explain what information is wrong.

 We'll use your feedback to improve what’s shown in the future.